Days Of Rock

-Syd Shelton is a British photographer who documented the Rock Against Racism movement.
-His work is held in the collections of the Tate and the Victoria & Albert.
+Syd Shelton (b.1947) is a British photographer and designer, who documented the Rock Against Racism movement.
+His work is held in the collections of the Tate and the Victoria & Albert Museum.

 Syd Shelton was born in Pontefract, South Yorkshire, 1947, he studied painting at Warwick College of Art before becoming a photographer and graphic designer.

 Shelton lived in London during 1960s before travelling to Sydney, Australia in 1972 where he gained work as a photojournalist for newspapers such as Nation Review, Tribune, and Digger.
 In 1975 he had his first solo photographic exhibition ‘Working Class Heroes’ at the Sydney Film-makers Cooperative